About HTTP header

 could be a CSP problem, and tried setting

-Cross-Origin-Resource-Policy: cross-origin
+Cross-Origin-Resource-Policy: cross-origin to the

 directory for thumbnails, and they were displayed.